Working with Snakemake

 This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.

 You can see that Snakemake plans to run one job: the rule convert_to_upper_case with a.txt as input and a.upper.txt as output.
 The reason for doing this is that it’s missing the file a.upper.txt.
-Now execute the workflow without the -n flag and check that the contents of a.upper.txt is as expected.
-Then try running the same command again.
-What do you see?
-It turns out that Snakemake only reruns jobs if there have been changes to either the input files, or the workflow itself.
-This is how Snakemake ensures that everything in the workflow is up to date.
-We will get back to this shortly.
+Now run the command without the -n flag and check that the contents of a.upper.txt is as expected.

 Tada!
 What happens here is that Snakemake looks at all the rules it has available (actually only one in this case) and tries to assign values to all wildcards so that the targeted files can be generated.
-In this case it was quite simple, you can see that it says that wildcards: some_name=b, but for large workflows and multiple wildcards it can get much more complex.
+In this case you can see that it says wildcards: some_name=b, which means that the some_name wildcard was assigned the value b.
+This was quite simple but for large workflows and multiple wildcards it can get much more complex.
 Named wildcards is what enables a workflow (or single rules) to be efficiently generalized and reused between projects or shared between people.

 input: